sikopet/blog/posts/splunk.md

 Indexers (PARSING/INDEXING)

-* do the heavy lifting; index the data and run searches
+* do the heavy lifting; parse and index the data and run searches
-* parsing and indexing of events; sometimes searching
 * needs direct access to fast disks (local, SAN); NFS is not recommended
 * important config files: inputs.conf, indexes.conf